Zieglerville, Pennsylvania

-Zieglerville is an unincorporated community in Lower Frederick Township in Montgomery County, Pennsylvania.
-Its ZIP Code is 19492 and it is located on the west side of the Perkiomen Creek where PA Route 29 (Gravel Pike) and PA Route 73 (Big Rd) split at a roundabout just north of Schwenksville.
+Zieglerville is an unincorporated community in Lower Frederick Township in Montgomery County, Pennsylvania, United States.
+Its ZIP Code is 19492 and it is located on the west side of the Perkiomen Creek where PA Route 29 (Gravel Pike) and PA Route 73 (Big Rd) split at a roundabout, just north of Schwenksville.

 The Bridge in Upper Frederick Township was listed on the National Register of Historic Places in 1988.

 Geography

 Zieglerville is located at 40°27′07″N 75°48′00″W It is 220 feet above sea level.